nicholas-mclaughlin/CPSC599GroupProject/README.md

 To run the application, go to the project directory "CPSC599GroupProject"

-From there, run one of the following commands:
+From there, run the following command: python3 GUIComponent.py

-To run the application using the SVM model: python3 sketchSVM.py To run the application using the CNN model: python3 sketchCNN.py To run the application using the Transfer Learning Partial model: python3 sketchTransferPartial.py To run the application using the Transfer Learning Full model: python3 sketchTransferFull.py To run the application using the Transfer Learning Partial model: python3 sketchMobileNet.py
+You can then select a button to run the model of your choice to test out your drawings.
+It does take some time so make sure to click the button once and to wait until the canvas appears.
+If you want to change models, close the current running canvas and then select another model.

 ** NOTE **
 Not all drawings are recongized that well for each class.
 When we test our application, these classes are best recognized: